dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 - Many companies publish internal data in blog posts.
 - You could consult with a librarian to help you!

 **Your data set is not required to be from a peer-reviewed source**, so you are able to work with information from a wider range of domains without needing to conduct an extensive literature search.
 Please do consider whether your source is reasonable and likely to be reliable as part of the selection process.
 There's no minimum required size.

+### Make the Graph

+Once you have your data, you'll probably want to put it into a CSV file and load it into Pandas.
+From there, you can make whatever kind of graph is appropriate to help answer your question. **You have to use Python and Pandas for this project**.

+Remember some key rules of good graphing:

+- Choose the appropriate graph style.
+For example, don't use a line plot for discrete data: a bar chart or scatter plot usually makes more sense.
+- Label your axes and include units.
+- Begin the vertical axis at zero unless you have a very good reason not to.
+- Use colors or line styles to distinguish between categories, if necessary.

+**Use AI to help you**.
+Chat models are very good at working with Pandas and suggesting the appropriate functions to call to get the results you want.

+### Slides

+Once you have your graph, make a four-slide presentation, as follows.

+- Slide 1
+  - State the research question
+  - Explain, in a few points, why it is interesting

+- Slide 2
+  -